The Path To A Successful Internship, For The Next Generation of Counselors!

 [ ] Family Law Issues

-[ ] Industry Compliance-PCI Compliance
+[ ] PCI Compliance

+Don't you think it might be a good idea to find out what your supervisor-mentor is planning to teach you during your time together rather than just, "hope it all works out"?
 Wouldn't it be smarter to work from a check-list of specifics that you're looking for in a "like-minded Supervisor"?
 I suggest that you hop on over to PracticeMentors.us, subscribe, then download and use the list we've put together for you as your personal interview check-list when interviewing your Supervisor-Candidates.

 On Being Interviewed